Separation agreement solicitors

 A separation agreement is a legal document that sets out agreed arrangements between a couple on a number of issues, including living arrangements for children, financial matters or any other issues you wish to address.

-Although not strictly legally binding in England and Wales, having a separation agreement drafted makes it easier for you and your partner to understand what will happen if you should break up.
+Although not strictly legally binding in England and Wales, having a separation agreement drafted makes it easier for you and your partner to understand what will happen if you should break up and should you need to go to court further down the line, the courts will take the separation agreement into strong consideration when making a ruling.

 If there is any dispute, the court must weigh up a variety of factors, including whether you have had the benefit of independent legal advice about the terms of a deed prior to entering into any agreement with your partner.